 Given the illiquid nature of the Company's remaining investments, it is difficult to provide certainty over the timeframe for realisation.
-However, the Board is aware that Shareholders will expect some guidance on the expected timeline, and it is the Directors' current estimate, based on its analysis of the current and anticipated liquidity profile of the underlying investments, that the Company will be able to target a solvent voluntary liquidation date prior to 31 December 2023.
+The Board is aware that Shareholders will expect some guidance on the expected timeline.
+In the previous year it was the Directors' current estimate, based on its analysis of the current and anticipated liquidity profile of the underlying investments, that the Company will be able to target a solvent voluntary liquidation date prior to 31 December 2023.
+In line with the Articles, at the December 2023 AGM the Company is scheduled to have a continuation vote.
+The Investment Adviser is preparing and, in conjunction with the Board, will distribute to shareholders in advance a cost/benefit analysis setting out the probable additional running expenses to December 2024 versus the potential of an enhanced return on investments.
+Based on this analysis, the Board will outline the several paths open to the Company and will make a recommendation to shareholders, who will have the opportunity to vote on that recommendation.
+The Directors will thereafter pursue the path approved by shareholders.